VileDeg/aStar-cpp/README.md

 9,9,8,9,7,3,6,7,9,9,
 ```
 To convert pdf to csv you can for example use any online converter.

-You can turn off color print with `USE_COLOR` macro.

 This project uses CMake as build system.
 To generate the Makefile or solution follow for example these steps:
 ```